francoisjacquet/tinymce-uploadimage/README.md

 base64 encoded images are larger than its couterpart file.

-Browsers may have image size limitations (around 8.5Mb).
+Browsers _may_ have image size limitations (around 8.5Mb).

 If saved to DB, you may end up storing lots of data...

+## Demo

+You can test this plugin within [RosarioSIS](https://github.com/francoisjacquet/rosariosis/).
+Go to the [demo site](https://www.rosariosis.org/demo/), login as `administrator`, then browse to _Students > Print Letters_.

+## Save base64 image to disk

+RosarioSIS can automatically save base64 images to disk, thanks to [this function](https://github.com/francoisjacquet/rosariosis/blob/mobile/ProgramFunctions/MarkDownHTML.fnc.php#L158) which detects and extracts base64 images in the TinyMCE HTML; and [this function](https://github.com/francoisjacquet/rosariosis/blob/mobile/ProgramFunctions/FileUpload.fnc.php#L99) which actually uploads the image to the server.

 ## Credits